nasa/abaverify/readme.md

 The option `-s` or equivalently `--specifyPathToSub` can be used to override the relative path to the user subroutine specified in the the call `av.runTests()` in your `test_runner.py` file.

 The option `-A` or equivalently `--abaqusCmd` can be used to override the abaqus command to specify a particular version of abaqus.
 By default, the abaqus command is `abaqus`.
 Specify a string after the option to use a different version of abaqus.
 For example: `-A abq6123`.

+## Results `type`
+A variety of different types of results can be extracted from the odbs and compared with reference values.
+A list of each support type and brief explanation are provided below:
+- `max`: finds the maximum value of an xy data set
+- `min`: finds the minimum value of an xy data set
+- `continuous`: finds the maximum delta between two sequential increments an xy data set
+- `xy_infl_pt`: finds an inflection point in xy data set
+- `disp_at_zero_y`: finds the displacement (implied as x value) where the y value is zero in an xy data set
+- `log_stress_at_failure_init`: finds stress at failure (intended for checking failure criteria)
+- `slope`: finds the slope of an xy data set
+- `finalValue`: finds the y value at the last increment in the xy data set